Robert Kozma (politician)

 Robert Kozma (Роберт Козма; born 1983) is a Serbian politician and activist who has been a member of the National Assembly since 1 August 2022.
-He is a member of the Do not let Belgrade drown (NDB).
+He is a member of the Green–Left Front (ZLF).

 Biography

 Kozma was born in 1983 in Subotica, SAP Vojvodina, SR Serbia, SFR Yugoslavia.
 He graduated political sciences at the Faculty of Political Sciences, University of Belgrade and the Central European University in Budapest.

 He has been designing and implementing programs of intercultural education and education for democracy.

-Kozma has been a member of Do not let Belgrade drown (NDB) since its founding in 2015.
+Kozma has been a member of Do not let Belgrade drown (NDB) since its founding in 2014.
 In the 2022 general election, NDB contested as part of the We Must (Moramo) alliance and Kozma was elected member of the National Assembly.
+NDB transformed itself into Green–Left Front on 14 July 2023.